bluz71/bluz71.github.io/_posts/2019-05-26-brave-with-duckduckgo-an-alternative-to-chrome.md

 - `Brave Shields default`, `Fingerprintig protection` change to `Block all fingerprinting`

-- `Social Buttons and Logins`, disable all options
+- `Social Buttons and Logins`, disable all choices

+- `Privacy and Security`, enable `Send a "Do Not Track" request with your browsing traffic`

+- `Privacy and security`, disable `Use a web service to help resolve navigation errors`, `Use a prediction service to load pages more quickly` and `Allow sites to check if you have payment methods saved`

+- `Privacy and security`, change `WebRTC IP Handling Policy` to `Disable Non-Proxied UDP`

 Brave mobile-specific settings:

 - `Search engine`, change `Standard Tab` and `Private Tab` to `DuckDuckGo`

+- `Privacy`, disable `Navigation error suggestions`, `Search and URL suggestions` and `Access payment methods`

 DuckDuckGo
 ----------